A Hydrodynamical Mechanism for Generating Astrophysical Jets: Hydrodynamical Jet Solutions

 This will result in slightly less material along the plane of the disk, and slightly more along the poles, for the total density $\rho=\rho_{0}+\rho_{1}$, with respect to the background state $\rho_{0}$.
 At this point eqs.(30) and (31) can be used to obtain:

+We see the potential for jet formation already in the two above equations; if the background state is relatively devoid of material towards the poles, $g(\theta)$ could be small for $\theta=0$, and eq.(36) will lead to large radial velocities along the poles.
+Further, eq.(37) shows that the angular velocity will always tend to zero both on the plane of the disk, and along the poles, where movement will necessarily be radial, although not necessarily positive.

 The case of the radial system is more cumbersome, as the linear operator which appears is of third order.
-A good approximation can be obtained by discarding the term on the right hand side of eq.(29), which can then be readily integrated to give:
+However, in the Appendix we show through a first order stability analysis which terms can be safely ignored in the high-frequency approximation, and for small $r$, the region where jets develop.
+Equation (\ref{continuity1}) is used to show that the right-hand side of eq.(29) can be ignored to leading order, so that the resulting equation can be readily integrated to give:

 In the above we have taken the integration constant which appears as being equal to zero, from requiring $V_{r} \rightarrow 0$ for $\rho_{r} \rightarrow 0$.
 Substituting the above relation for $V_{r}$ into eq.(27) leads to: